 The steaming process usually employs hot steam to cook the food.
 When the water exceeds the temperature of 212 degrees Fahrenheit, it gradually evaporates and becomes liquid.
 There are great advantages that steaming provides, especially if you compare it to cooking methods like simmering and boiling.

-For example, it doesn't disrupt and damage the food at all.
-Moreover, there is no need for you to immerse the ingredients in liquid.
+For example, it doesn’t disrupt and damage the food at all.
+Moreover, there is no need for you to immerse the ingredients in the liquid.
 As a result, the food will not lose its nutrients.
 It is also notable that steaming yields fast results.
 Take note that some meat recipes can be done through steaming.

 Braising is a method commonly used for beef and pork delicacies.
 Specifically, this cooking method involves the food being slightly submerged into liquid.
 After that, it is simmered gradually at a low-temperature setting.